 If that's working as expected, the next step is to add the Gitify executable to your PATH so you can run Gitify in any directory.
 Edit your

-~/.bash_profile and add the following, with the right path to the Gitify directory (not file) of course:
+~/.profile file and add the following, with the right path to the Gitify directory (not the executable file):

 Restart your terminal and you should be good to go.

 Gitify install:modx command you should have installed unzip command in your system.
 For Debian/Ubuntu you can use